Uniswap/docs/docs/sdk/v3/guides/advanced/05-range-orders.md

 We have created our Range Order Position, now we need to monitor it.

+The tokenId could theoretically be too large to handle as a JS `number` but at the time of writing this guide there exist no such ids by several orders of magnitude and most certainly never will.

 ## Observing the Price

 We need to observe the price of the Pool and withdraw our Position once the `tickCurrent` has moved across our Position.